ldeo-glaciology/ITGC-community-norms/index.md

 # Community Values and Norms of Behavior
 Date: July 22, 2020

-Please provide feedback and comments to the Science Coordination Office at sco@thwaitesglacier.org
+Please provide feedback and comments to the Science Coordination Office at [sco@thwaitesglacier.org](sco@thwaitesglacier.org).

+The Science Coordination Office will consult with the ITGC Inclusion, Diversity, Equity and Accessibility (IDEA) Committee about any proposed changes to this statement.

 ## Team Objectives:
 - Produce high quality peer-reviewed science